sstsimulator/sst-macro/docs/manual/manual.md

 SST-macro supports running parallel discrete event simulation (PDES) in distributed memory (MPI), threaded shared memory (pthreads) and hybrid (MPI+pthreads) modes.
 Running these in standalone mode will be discouraged as parallel simulations should use the unified SST core.
 However, near-term, hybrid modes and other optimizations are not fully supported in the unified SST core.
-They standalone core may still be required for certain cases.
+The standalone core may still be required for certain cases.

 #### 2.6.1: Distributed Memory Parallel<a name="subsec:mpiparallel"></a>